The Buyer’s Journey and Your Technology Stack

 First, after you have identified a plan for the technology stack set aside the time to purposefully design your planned outcomes aligned to the buyer’s journey.
 This will enable you to focus on improving sales techniques and capabilities with new technology and to identify where resources that relate to sales need alignment with the technology stack and the buyer’s journey (e.g., sales management, marketing, and customer service).

 Technology stacks need to be included for the pipeline, accounts, content, training, and other key services to cover the entire buyer’s journey.
 The first step in designing you planned outcomes is to define role clarity.
-Refer to my blog on this topic for more insights.
 Defining role clarity requires collaboration with many other functions to ensure enablement services are aligned and consistent.
 You will get the most ROI out of your technology stack by taking the time to plan out your outcomes through role clarity.

 Second, relying on the solution, or the solution provider to account for your desired outcomes will result in more work for you and lower your overall ROI.
 IT departments and technology vendors are not experts in your business.
 There is no incentive for them to align technology to your planned business outcomes.
 The key here is to have the right conversation at the right time with the right set of stakeholders.